Turkish War of Independence: Clashes in İzmit

 The Istanbul government finally found an ally outside of the city walls in Ahmet Anzavur.
 Throughout late 1919 and early 1920 the warlord recruited fellow Circassian bandits, decrying Kemal's nationalists as 'wicked Unionists and freemasons'.

-On 28 April the sultan raised 4,000 soldiers known as the Kuva-yi İnzibatiye (Caliphate Army) to combat the Nationalists.
+On 28 April the sultan raised 4,000 soldiers known as the Kuva-yi Inzibatiye (Caliphate Army) to combat the Nationalists.
 Then using money from the Allies, another force about 2,000 strong from non-Muslim inhabitants were initially deployed in İznik.
 The sultan's government sent the forces under the name of the Caliphate Army to the revolutionaries to arouse counterrevolutionary sympathy.
 The British, being skeptical of how formidable these insurgents were, decided to use irregular power to counteract the revolutionaries.
 The Nationalist forces were distributed all around Turkey, so many smaller units were dispatched to face them.
 In İzmit there were two battalions of the British army.
 These units were to be used to rout the partisans under the command of Ali Fuat and Refet Pasha.